tensorpack/benchmarks/README.md

 # tensorpack benchmarks

-We use TensorFlow in the efficient way. [tensorpack](https://github.com/tensorpack/tensorpack) is:
+We use TensorFlow in the efficient way.
+Tensorpack is:

 * [As fast as tensorflow/benchmarks in MultiGPU ResNet training](ResNet-MultiGPU/)
 * [Able to train ImageNet in about an hour with 256 GPUs](ResNet-Horovod/)